AtomicSponge/npm-libs/os-storage-path/README.md

 if(__os_storage_path !== null) {
   console.log(__os_storage_path)  //  Write it to console

-  //  Or use it to store some data fs.writeFileSync(
+  //  Use it to store some data
+  fs.writeFileSync(
     path.join(__os_storage_path, 'my-app-name', 'settings.json'),
     data